amd/aocl-data-analytics/doc/factorization/factorization_intro.rst

 Principal component analysis
 ============================

-In a Principal Component Analysis (PCA) a set of possibly correlated feature vectors (the columns of the data matrix) is transformed linearly into a new, uncorrelated coordinate system.
+In a principal component analysis (PCA) a set of possibly correlated feature vectors (the columns of the data matrix) is transformed linearly into a new, uncorrelated coordinate system.
 The new coordinates (which are known as the principal components) are chosen such that the first coordinate accounts for the greatest variance in the data, the second coordinate accounts for the second greatest variance, etc.
 By using only the first few such coordinates, the data matrix can be reduced in dimension.